ading2210/snake-cli/README.md

 Play it at https://replit.com/@UniqueOstrich18/CLI-Snake

 ### Controls:
  - WASD to control the snake
  - X to quit game
  - Arrow keys to navigate in menus
  - C on title screen to access settings

+### Features
+ - Uses box drawing characters to draw the snake, so you can actually tell which direction the snake is going in
+ - Built in options menu
+ - Customizable difficulty
  - Barrier mode also available